husikl/ist_ros/README.md

 # IST-ROS: A Flexible Object Segmentation and Tracking Framework for ROS

-ROS-IST is a package fo object detection and tracking based on integration of Segment Anything Model with semi-supervised video object segmentation method, for flexible object segmentation and tracking in ROS-based systems.
+IST-ROS is a package fo object detection and tracking based on integration of Segment Anything Model with semi-supervised video object segmentation method, for flexible object segmentation and tracking in ROS-based systems.

 ## Installation